carbon-design-system/carbon-components-angular/README.md

     // Use flexbox for grid - stick to CSS Grid or Flexbox
     // CSS Grid has become the default grid system in v11
     $use-flexbox-grid: true,
-	// Update path of fonts to exclude tilde, required for vite
+	// Update path of fonts to exclude tilde, required for vite (Angular 16+)
     $font-path: '@ibm/plex'
 );